psygreg/fash/README.md

 ## Usage

 You may download `fash.lib` and modify it as needed.
 It is encouraged, if you make an addition that could have widespread usage outside of your scripts and applications, that you contribute to upstream.
+Summon its functionalities, as usual in bash, by the command `source /path/to/fash.lib`.

 ## Features